St George’s, Bloomsbury

-The country's largest museum and one of the oldest and finest in the world, this famous museum boasts vast Egyptian, Etruscan, Greek, Roman, European and Middle Eastern galleries, among many others.
-It is frequently London’s most visited attraction, drawing over six million visitors each year.
+The country's largest museum and one of the oldest and finest in the world, this famous museum boasts vast Egyptian, Etruscan, Greek, Roman, European and Middle Eastern galleries, among others.
+It is frequently London’s most-visited attraction, drawing over six million visitors annually.

 Begun in 1753 with a 'cabinet of curiosities' sold to the nation by royal physician Sir Hans Sloane, the collection mushroomed over the ensuing years partly through acquisitions, bequests and plundering the empire.
 The grand Enlightenment Gallery was the first section of the redesigned museum to be built in the 1820s.